Not Business As Usual.

 We worked with Applied Materials for five years, and, in spite of being heavily outspent in the media, recognition and interest in our campaign outstripped those from tech bellwethers Intel, IBM and Cisco.

 AMAT's share price has since increased by 482%, and today, with a market cap of $137.90 billion, it's the 98th most valuable company in the world.

 Looking back, it's incredibly cliched to say how lucky we've been over the last two decades, but we have.
-Our work for an extraordinary group of entrepreneurs, mavericks and visionaries has taken us all over Asia, Africa, Europe, North America and South America; and from 2010 to 2013, I was invited to share what we'd learned and teach a brand building class to MBA students at the University of Oxford, Saïd Business School.
+Our work for an extraordinary group of difference making clients has taken us on a 2 million mile journey across North America, Europe, Asia, Africa and South America.

-"In addition to building famous B2B and B2C brands, Whitty has helped his eclectic client base defy the status quo in US healthcare, champion global action for a sustainable & inclusive economic future, and further the democratic process in some of the most challenging places on earth."
+We're flattered, too, that we were entrusted with helping to challenge the status quo in US healthcare; champion global action for a sustainable and inclusive economic future; and further the democratic process in some of the most challenging places on earth.